dasc-lab/wind_disturbance_experiment/GP/gp_advanced/README.md

 ## GP Training and Plotting

 Use `gp.py` to train gp model for all 3 dimensions of the filtered disturbance with respect to all six inputs.
-The script saves its training dataset, test dataset, and whole data set.
+The script saves its training dataset, test dataset, and the whole data set.